Inside: How to make my favorite red sangria recipe!

 Who’s up for a party?
 I am!
 Actually, I always am.
-And at my parties, there better always be sangria, thank you very much.
+And at my parties, there better always be a yummy red sangria, thank you very much.

-I have a long history with sangria.
+I have a long history with my red sangria recipe.
 The first time I tried it was at a lousy party, the kind we constantly go to when we’re in our 20’s.
 The party was boring until I spotted a huge punch bowl with red wine sangria.
 After just one sip, I fell in love.
 A few more sips and the party started getting much better, too.
-I looked for the girl who made the drink and asked for the recipe.
+I looked for the girl who made the drink and asked how to make this amazing red sangria recipe!
 She said that all she did was mix together red wine, cranberry juice, and sliced fruit.

-For quite some time, I made sangrias the same way that girl had told me, thinking all sangrias were made with cranberry juice.
-Clearly I was wrong because there are endless recipes for red, white, rose, cold, hot, and sparkling sangrias, which I first learned a few years later when visiting Spain.
+For quite some time, I used the same sangria recipe that the girl had told me, thinking all sangrias were made with cranberry juice.
+Clearly, I was wrong because there are endless recipes for red, white, rose, cold, hot, and sparkling sangrias, which I first learned a few years later when visiting Spain.

 During that trip, I tasted about 8 sangrias a day.
 These days, my stomach can barely put up with one glass.
 That’s what getting old does to you.
-Once I tried the many variations Spain had to offer, I realized they were very different then my cranberry juice one.
+Once I tried the many variations Spain had to offer, I realized they were very different than my cranberry juice one.
 They weren’t very sweet and had a strong wine flavor.
-They consisted of more than just wine and fruit; they had spices and other alcohols.
+And they consisted of more than just wine and fruit; they had spices and other alcohols.

 My latest sangria story takes place at my favorite coffee shop near my house, where I sit about every other day.
 They serve hot sangria in the winter (which is the best sangria ever) and sparkling cold in the summer.
 All year long, my friends and I wait for their winter happy hour.
 We meet right after work to drink their delightful hot sangrias, enjoying every sip and gossiping between each one.